Parasite Dolls

-Parasite Dolls (パラサイトドールズ, Parasaito Dōruzu) is a three-part original video animation produced by the Anime International Company and IMAGICA Entertainment, and written by Chiaki J. Konaka and Kazuto Nakazawa.
-The series is set in the Bubblegum Crisis universe and takes place after the events of the original OVA series, from 2034 to 2040.
+Parasite Dolls (パラサイトドールズ, Parasaito Dōruzu) is a three-part original video animation produced by AIC and Imagica Entertainment, and written by Chiaki J. Konaka and Kazuto Nakazawa.
+The series is set in the Bubblegum Crisis universe and takes place after the events of the original OVA series (ignoring Bubblegum Crash), from 2034 to 2040.
 It is set in the city of Megatokyo, and focuses on a division of A.D.
 Police known as Branch.
 They are tasked with stopping terrorist activities as well as Boomers (androids) that have become harmful to society.

-To date, this is the most recent entry in the Bubblegum Crisis universe to be released.

 Plot

 Parasite Dolls is set in the original Bubblegum Crisis universe, taking place shortly after the events of the original OVA series.
 It focuses on a division of A.D.
 Police called Branch that is tasked with stopping terrorist activities and destroying Boomers that are a threat to society.